ShenLeixian/ShenLeixian1111/_pages/include/award.md

 ### Honors and Scholarship
 -	China National Scholarship.
 2017, 2019
 -	Outstanding Student of Jiangsu Province.
 2019
 -	Innovation Pioneer of NJUPT.
-2019 (only ten from NJUPT)
+2019 (Only ten from NJUPT)
 -	Friends of Tsinghua-Jining Talent Scholarship of THU.
 2021
 -	Hengtong Optoelectronics Scholarship of NJUPT.
 2018
 -	China National Inspirational Scholarship.
 2018